lukasz-otowski/python/README.md

 # This is my sandbox, learn field and fun(k)

 ### research-methodology.py
-My first script write in Python it print a stages of conducting research
+My first script write in Python<br/>
+it print a stages of conducting research

 ### word-learn.py
-my first self learning script
+my first self learning script<br/>
 write a word or sentence and watch the show ;-)

 ### movie-premiere.py